zuazo/postfixadmin-cookbook/README.md

 ## Encrypted Attributes

 This cookbook can use the [encrypted_attributes](https://supermarket.chef.io/cookbooks/encrypted_attributes) cookbook to encrypt the secrets generated during the *Chef Run*.
-This feature is disabled by default, but can be enabled setting the `node["postfixadmin"]["encrypt_attributes"]` attribute to `true`.
+This feature is disabled by default, but can be enabled setting the `node['postfixadmin']['encrypt_attributes']` attribute to `true`.
 For example:

 ```ruby
 include_recipe 'encrypted_attributes::users_data_bag'